prishni/tcp-chat-c/README.md

 -----------------------------
  CLIENT'S FUNCTIONALITIES:-
 -----------------------------
-* To send message the client has to follow a particular format and that is
+1 To send message the client has to follow a particular format and that is
-			<client name>:<msg>
+			client name:msg
-* To broadcast messages the client has to provide message in the format broadcast:<msg>
+2 To broadcast messages the client has to provide message in the format
+			broadcast:msg
-* To Query all connected clients, the client has to use the command showUsers
+3 To Query all connected clients, the client has to use the command
+			showUsers
-* To disconnect itself from the server, client has to press ctrl+c
+4 To disconnect itself from the server, client has to press
+			ctrl+c

 ================================================:-
  IMPLEMENTATION DETAILS:-
 ================================================:-

-* CLIENT'S SIDE:
+I CLIENT'S SIDE:-
 ----------------
-	* Uses poll system call to check that if there is an incomming message then is it comming from server or the client(user).
+	1 Uses poll system call to check that if there is an incomming message then is it comming from server or the 		client(user).
-		(poll system call is similar to select system call)
-	* If the incomming message is from terminal(i.e client) the send the meaasage to the server.
+		(poll system call is similar to select system call) 2 If the incomming message is from terminal(i.e client) the send the meaasage to the server.
-	* Else if message if from the server then just print the incomming message.
+	3 Else if message if from the server then just print the incomming message.

-* SERVER'S SIDE:
+II SERVER'S SIDE:
 ----------------
-	* Server will fork a new process for each client that is getting connected.
+	1 Server will fork a new process for each client that is getting connected.
-	* Server keeps on checking the message queue and delivers to the client if there is message for its client.
+	2 Server keeps on checking the message queue and delivers to the client if there is message for its client.
-	* If client sends any data to server , server will fperform tasks accordingly
-		* Display connected clients to the client(showUsers).
-		* Send message other clients
+	3 If client sends any data to server , server will fperform tasks accordingly i   Display connected clients to the client(showUsers). ii  Send message other clients
-		* Broadcast messages
+		iii Broadcast messages
-		* broadcast message if any client gets disconnected.
+		iv  broadcast message if any client gets disconnected.
 		(sending messages implies enqueuing messages to the message queue.)

 ===========================================================================================================================